Abhishek08-AK/Password-Generator/README.md

 # Password-Generator
-I have created  a  Password Generator which do the addition, subtraction, multiplication, division.
+I have created a Password Generator which create a simple password contains lowercase letter,uppercase letter,punctuations letters after giving the length of password.